vishnudasTW/vishnudasTW/README.md

-- 👋 Hi, I’m  Vishnu Das (@vishnudasTW), presently working as a Senior Technical Writer with Aptean Software India PLT.
+- 👋 Hi, I’m  Vishnu Das (@vishnudasTW).
+I am a Software Tech.
+Documentation Specialist.
+I translate Machines for Humans!
 - 👀 I’m interested in Technology, Softwares and Scientific Advances.
 - 🌱 I’m currently learning new trends in technical writing.
 - 💞️ I’m looking to collaborate on ...